- Chapter Two -

 I wouldn’t walk that road again.

-And the bottle did not stay still.
+But the bottle did not stay still.

 For five days